madelinehain/Team-Quests/quest-3/Group_Skills/Q3-24__UDP/Q3-24__UDP__nodeJS/readme.md

 # Code Readme

-Please describe what is in your code folder and subfolders.
-Make it easy for us to navigate this space.

-Also
-- Please provide your name and date in any code submitted
-- Indicate attributrion for any code you have adopted from elsewhere
+"Q3-24__UDP__nodeJS" is the nodeJS file for part 1, udp_client is the ESP32 code for part 1, udp_server is the ESP32 code for part 2.